-\paragraph{Metrics Insights} Fig.~\ref{fig:model_performance_metric} provides insights into the relation between models, metrics, and datasets while focusing on the open-ended generative tasks for the `Include All' and `Include Related' settings combined. \emph{Instruct models lead on single-note non-reasoning tasks (EHR-DS-QA)}. \emph{Larger models lead on EHRNoteQA}: instruct models are better based on semantic and NLI metrics, while reasoning ones score better on LLM as a Judge metrics \footnote{We include all-context and long-context correlations between metrics in Appendix \ref{sec:appendix.metric_correlation}}.
+\textbf{Metric Comparisons:} Fig.~\ref{fig:model_performance_metric} provides insights into the relation between models, metrics, and datasets while focusing on the open-ended generative tasks for the `Include All' and `Include Related' settings combined. \emph{Instruct models lead on the single-note non-reasoning task (EHR-DS-QA), while larger models lead on the multi-note reasoning one (EHRNoteQA)}.
+Instruct models are better based on semantic and NLI metrics, while reasoning ones score better on LLM-as-a-judge metrics\footnote{We include all-context and long-context correlations between metrics in Appendix \ref{sec:appendix.metric_correlation}}.\\

-\paragraph{FC vs RAG in QA Tasks} We did a qualitative analysis on the performance of FC and RAG on the generative task across both datasets detailed in Appendix \ref{sec:appendix.app-rag-vs-fc} with examples.